maoberlehner/markus-oberlehner-net/content/blog/working-with-functional-vue-components.md

 ## Special characteristics of functional components

-Functional components have some caveats that cause them to behave differently than other components.
+Functional components have some restrictions that cause them to behave differently than other components.
 For example, **attributes are not passed along automatically, i.e. classes or ID's specified on a functional component are ignored by default.**

 ```html
 <!-- src/components/ArticleTeaser.vue -->